The Benefits of Slippery Elm for Natural Digestive ReliefNatural Remedies

 So next time you are at the healthfood store, pick up a bottle of Slippery Elm tincture and keep it in your wellness cabinet with your other herbs and whole food supplements.
 And, please make sure that whatever brand you choose is sustainably harvested!

-And don’t ever forget to take Slippery Elm with you when you travel!
+And don’t ever forget to make use of the benefits of slippery elm when you travel.
 This herb is a must to keep tummy aches at bay when eating out on a frequent basis when the quality of the food is lower than what you would serve at home.

-*Please note that Slippery Elm should not be used during pregnancy as it can dilate the cervix and/or stimulate uterine contractions.
+*Please note that the benefits of slippery elm cannot be enjoyed during pregnancy as it can dilate the cervix and/or stimulate uterine contractions.

 The Long, Hollow Tube: A Primer on Digestive System